 Shaina takes whimsical studio portraits using props to add a narrative.
 She uses a monochromatic background in her images and the results are sweet and simple.

-You might already know Jess’s work, as she was the creator of the coloured powder shots.
+You might already know Jess’s work, as she was the creator of the colored powder shots.
 She puts holi powder on dogs and captures them in action.
 In her images, dogs look magical and majestic in their movement.

 Perfecting close-up portraits is a popular approach to pet photography.
 Anna decided to go in another direction and uses landscapes in her images.
 She shows us snowy mountains, foggy forests, dunes at sunset, lake houses, and more.